fhcwcsy/anki-autolookup/README.md

 # Anki Autolookup

+This is a final project from a programming course.
+It may not be maintained, but feel free to contact us if you want to contribute or maintain this project.

 ## Installation

-This program is only tested on Ubuntu 19.04 and Ubuntu 19.10.
+**This program is only tested on Ubuntu 19.04 and Ubuntu 19.10**.
 To use it you need to clone the project first:
 ```{bash}
 git clone https://github.com/fhcwcsy/anki-autolookup.git